curityio/getting-started-authenticator/README.md

 ### Teardown

-Once you are finished with testing the solution run the following command to free the Docker resources:
+Once you are finished with testing the solution run the following command from the `deployment` folder:

 ```bash
 docker compose down